- Wiring Mini Split Inside Control Wires

 Electrical AC wiring will need to be bought separately from DIY mini split kits and is not included.

-The DC control wires go between the inside and outside units.
+The control wires go between the inside and outside units.

 - Run the Control Wires